Zaphenath-Official/vm_buddy/README.md

 1.  **Launching vm buddy:** After installation, launch the vm buddy application.
 2.  **Mode Selection:** On the initial screen, click the "Proceed" button under "Developer Mode."
 3.  **Account Creation (for Remote Management):** You will be prompted to create an account.
-This is primarily for enabling remote management features.
+This is primarily for enabling remote management, cloud image, qimage repos features etc.
 4.  **Homepage:** After account creation (or login), you will be taken to the developer mode homepage.
 5.  **Accessing Features:** All developer mode features are accessible through a menu bar at the top of the application.
 6.  **Creating a Virtual Machine (Template or Manual):**